 Visiting the ruins of Angkor Wat is in every traveller’s bucket list.
 And they were the first thing I saw in Cambodia, and I was left spellbound.
 So without saying much, I kept capturing bits and pieces in a video camera – and now this is what I’ve got.
 A 3-minute video of my visit to the temples of Angkor.
 Take a look: Visiting Cambodia?
 Read: Cambodia Travel Guide | How Much It Costs To Travel In Cambodia | Top Money Saving Tips To Travel In Cambodia | How To See Phnom Penh In Two Days | Cambodia Visa On Arrival Subscribe to my Youtube channel, for more travel videos

 I recently did a 15-day trip to Thailand.
 And I think it is a great country to travel.
 Safe, cheap and culturally beautiful.
 Those who travel to Thailand often find it to be a favourite destination for a multitude of reasons, and I am no different.
 From food to its nightlife to its people — I loved every bit of it.
 Here, my concluding video to a rocking Thai Trip: A few blog posts I’ve written on Thailand: How Much Money To Travel In Thailand | Thailand Visa On Arrival | Subscribe to my Youtube channel, for more travel videos.

-It’s sad how so many people travel to Thailand, and after visiting a few night bars, shopping malls and islands, they think they’ve seen it all.
-You can find them almost anywhere else in the world.
+It’s sad how so many people travel to Thailand and after visiting a few night bars, shopping malls and islands, they think they’ve seen it all.
+You can find those attractions almost anywhere else in the world.
 That is not the real Thailand.
-But perhaps this is….
-A daily food market, running on the railway tracks.
-Publicly known as Maeklong Railway market, it is one complete unique thing about Thailand.
-Also see: Concluding Video Of My Backpacking Trip To Thailand Subscribe to my Youtube channel, for more such travel videos.
+But perhaps this — a daily food market running on the railway tracks — is uncommon.
+Publicly known as Maeklong Railway market, this is something unique thing about Thailand.
+More on Thailand: How To See Bangkok In 3 days